 The immunofluorescence staining included myofiber typing and capillary staining.
 Prior to the staining, slides were allowed to equilibrate to room temperature, blocked for 30 minutes using 5% milk powder (FrieslandCampina, Amersfoort, The Netherlands) in phosphate-buffered saline containing 0.05% tween (PBST).

-8.1 Myofiber type composition
+9.1 Myofiber type composition

+The myofiber immunostaining, image quantification and myofiber type composition analysis are detailed in a STAR protocol (link to the preprint: https://doi.org/10.5281/zenodo.7186929).

-8.1.1 Myosin staining
+9.1.1 Myosin staining